 In a society of growing international awareness, where nations are economically, politically, and socially interdependent, employers need people prepared to play an international leadership role within their organization.
-Penn State Behrend, aware of the global dimension increasingly crucial to all aspects of our lives, offers an interdisciplinary minor in International Studies.
+Penn State Behrend, aware of the global dimension increasingly crucial to all aspects of our lives, offers an interdisciplinary minor in Transnational Perspectives.
 The minor is designed for students who wish to supplement their major field of study with international understanding, knowledge of a foreign language, and, when possible, study abroad.
 The minor may accompany any major, and all courses are open to any qualified student.
 Graduates receive a special certificate, and the minor is noted on their official transcript.

-A certificate in International Studies can help you gain employment in the public sector, including branches of the government such as the State Department, Foreign Service and various offices of state and local government that face challenges of a multicultural and internationally oriented society.
+A certificate in Transnational Perspectives can help you gain employment in the public sector, including branches of the government such as the State Department, Foreign Service and various offices of state and local government that face challenges of a multicultural and internationally oriented society.
 Opportunities also exist in international organizations and non-profit agencies.
 Increasingly, the private sector also recognizes the merit of enhancing specialized degrees in engineering and business with international studies.
 Students in this minor program may also enter other professional programs such as business, law or journalism, in preparation for a specific international career, or continue their education at the master's level and enter doctoral programs in preparation for academic careers.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)